artcuddy/project5-foodsnap-backend/README.md

 - Heroku
     - Used to deploy the application
 - Django Rest Auth
+    - Used for user authentication
 - PostgreSQL
+    - As the database
 - Cors headers
+    - To allow access from diferent domains

 ## Project Setup